 The talon claw is by far the best leash attachment device I’ve ever used.
 I don’t have to fidget with a tiny trigger release when it’s cold or stuck after a trip to the beach.
 The Flat Out Leash, also by Ruffwear is almost identical, but does not come with the adjustment pull.
 I love it almost as much.

 Another favorite hands-free leash is the Quantum Leash from Kurgo.
 This handy leash converts to a variety of different sizes with a simple clip to one of the loops on the leash.

 Dog Travel Bed

 We have a slight problem with dogs beds, in that we have several and I love them all for different purposes.
-The key to picking a good dog bed for camping is to find one that is water resistant, rolls into a small size, and is easy to clean.
+The key to picking a good dog bed for your dog camping gear collection is to find one that is water resistant, rolls into a small size, and is easy to clean.

 Ruffwear’s Highlands Bed